 Bankruptcy stops garnishments!

 It is usually never too late to stop a garnishment by filing a bankruptcy but waiting too long to take action does have consequences.
 Typically, the plaintiff will be able to keep what it gets before a person files bankruptcy (but not always).
-A previous blog discussed in more detail the stopping power of bankruptcy with respect to lawsuits.
 That stopping power is incredibly powerful and fast!
 There is also significant other information about stopping lawsuits in a bankruptcy on this website.